Primary Navigation Mobile

 What else should I know?

 For this, Vauxhall should be lauded, even if the PCP deal is offered over a lengthy five years, against the hybrid’s four.
-Given that the upcoming Frontera is the same cash price in EV and ICE forms, the Grandland Electric’s pricing isn’t quite as appealing, but buyers consider the switch to electric will appreciate the direct cost comparisons.
+Given that the upcoming Frontera is the same cash price in EV and ICE forms, the Grandland Electric’s pricing isn’t quite as appealing.
+That said, a hefty price cut taking all but Ultimate trim below £40,000 means the jump from Hybrid to Electric isn’t huge.

 The Vauxhall Grandland Electric’s pricing is eyecatching, but is that enough to help it overcome some very talented rivals?
 Read on to see how we rate it in our verdict.